cyle/human-badge/README.md

   - Red means it's received a pulse.
 (You can see the message when using Arduino IDE's Serial Monitor.)
   - Green means it's sent a pulse.
 (You can see the message being sent when using Arduino IDE's Serial Monitor.)
 - A little piezo speaker that beeps when a pulse is sent and plays a series of tones when one is received.
+- A 1.3" square 240x240 display.

 Future plans:

-- A small screen to display your status and icon and who you've recently been pinged by.
+- The screen should display your status and icon and who you've recently been pinged by.
 - Some switches to turn on/off the display and radio to save battery.
 - A battery of some kind, lol.
 Maybe a something that can be recharged via USB.
 - Some non-volatile memory so you can access who you've connected with.